 Students are expected to monitor their own achievement and behavior.
-All students are expected to seek help, support, guidance from their instructors and supervisors when necessary.
+All students are expected to seek help, support, guidance from their faculty, instructors and supervisors when necessary.
 Students are expected to attend their classes and clinical placements.
 Attendance Policy for classes will be listed in each course syllabus.
-Any excessive absences could potentially delay a student's completion of the graduate program.
+Any excessive absences (in didactic and clinical classes) will delay a student's completion of the graduate program.
 All students are required to meet with their faculty advisor prior to registration for the following semester to review KASA outcomes and coursework and progress toward graduation.
-Students are also required to meet with the Director of Clinical Education once a semester to review their clinical outcomes, clinical experience to date, discuss future clinical placement, and progress toward graduation.
+Students are also required to meet with the Director of Clinical Education once a semester to review their clinical outcomes, clinical experience to date, discuss future clinical placement, and progresstoward graduation.

 All students are expected to attend and participate in all scheduled classes, clinical sessions, dates, and meetings as deemed necessary and appropriate by the professors or supervisors.
 Attendance is mandatory.
-Please refer to the attendance policy within SHTM as well as within each course syllabus.
+Students cannot miss more than one didactic class per semester without penalty (unless they are attending their clinical experience in Clinical II, their grade is not affected), otherwise their grade will be affected.
+If a student is absent more than three didactic classes in a course during a semester, a student will be recommended for a leave of absence, INC, or Failing grade in the course, depending on the circumstances.
+For additional information about a course attendance policy refer to the course syllabus.
+Students are expected to attend their clinical placement the amount of days/times agreed upon (with the site supervisor and the DCE) for the entire semester.
+A student cannot modify or reduce their schedule without discussion with the DCE and site supervisor.
+If a student is absent from their site, they must make up the days/times at the site.
 The clinical dates, times, and sessions to participate are determined by either the DCE and/or the site supervisor based on caseload, clinical schedule, and didactic course schedule.
 The student is to arrive on time to the site and active participation in miscellaneous tasks may be required (documentation, billing, meetings) beyond the end time of the clinical day.
+If a student is absent 7 or more days from their site, they will earn a failing grade and must repeat the clinical (the following year).